netdata/netdata/docs/guidelines.md

 Jump down to our instructions on [PRs](#making-a-pull-request) for your next steps.

 **Note**: If you wish to contribute documentation that is more tailored from your specific infrastructure monitoring/troubleshooting experience, please consider submitting a blog post about your experience.
-Check the [README](https://github.com/netdata/blog/blob/master/README.md) in our blog repo!
+Check out our [blog](https://github.com/netdata/blog#readme) repo!
 Any blog submissions that have widespread or universal application will be integrated into our permanent documentation.

 ### Edit locally